-Since mesothelioma cells have a much shorter doubling time, these would be affected by Optune Lua, while normal adult cells (with a longer doubling time) in the pleural cavity would not.
+Since MPM cells have a much shorter doubling time, these would be affected by Optune Lua, while normal adult cells (with a longer doubling time) in the pleural cavity would not.
 Only dividing cells (and not quiescent cells) are affected by TTFields.2

 How long should patients use Optune Lua?

 Patients should be encouraged to use TTFields continuously, averaging at least 18 hours per day.1,4